CHILD, ADOLESCENT AND FAMILY THERAPIST

 I have worked with children and families for over 35 years.
 Initially in the field of Social Work which included work in Children’s Homes and an Assessment Centre; in Child Protection; as Unit Leader working directly with children and families preparing for adoption and as an Adoption and Fostering Senior practitioner.
 This provided invaluable experience of working with complex issues and children in distress.
 I worked jointly with families towards meeting the child’s needs.

-I later trained as a Specialist Teacher and worked in schools with children and adolescents with neurodevelopmental conditions, for example dyslexia, ADHD and ASD.
+I later trained as a Specialist Teacher and worked in schools with children and adolescents with neurodevelopmental cinditions, for example dyslexia, ADHD and ASD.

 I completed a Masters in Child, Adolescent and Family Therapy and now offer counselling and therapeutic support to children, young people, adults and families who are struggling to cope with or understand life events.